Josh And Anna Duggar Shoot Down Divorce Rumors, Couple Remains Married

 A photo posted by Josh & Anna duggar family (@joshandannaduggar) on

 Aside from the pain Josh Duggar caused his wife, his family also suffered.
-Their show was canceled and it was unclear if they would ever return to television.
+Their show was canceled, and it was unclear if they would ever return to television.
 Fortunately, TLC decided to try a special with the Duggar siblings that addressed the way they were handling what Josh did.
-That turned into Counting On, which is currently airing Season 3 right now.
-Josh is not allowed to be filmed for the show at all, he is completely shunned by the network.
+That turned into Counting On, which is currently airing Season 3.
+Josh is not allowed to be filmed for the show at all, and he is completely shunned by the network.
 Anna has been shown briefly on a few occasions, but not as much as she used to be when it was 19 Kids and Counting.

 This is the first time Josh and Anna Duggar have actually issued a statement on their relationship since right after the scandal broke.
-When it was discovered what he had done, Josh issued a public apology to his wife and family, but hasn’t said anything since then.
-He has been trying to live his life under the radar, trying hard to avoid more public humiliation.
+When it was discovered what he had done, Josh issued a public apology to his wife and family but hasn’t said anything since then.
+He has attempted to live his life under the radar, trying hard to avoid more public humiliation.
 Things are seemingly going okay in their marriage, and no more babies have been brought into the world yet.
-Josh and Anna Duggar are not getting divorced and it seems they are in for the long haul, honoring the vows they took when they wed.
+Josh and Anna Duggar are not getting divorced, and it seems they are in for the long haul, honoring the vows they took when they wed.

 [Featured Image by Anna Duggar/Twitter]